 First of all, let me tell you what the materials and tools you need to collect before starting the procedure are.

-Materials & Tools That are Required for Building Cordless Drill Storage
+Materials & Tools That are Required for Building Storage

 As I said, I am going to keep things simple.
-So, I am not going to list too many things here — just some necessary tools to get the job done.
+So, I will not list too many things here — just some necessary tools to get the job done.

 - One 6 foot 1×4 board (aka 1″x4″x6′)